Skip to main content

 Importing through a suitable port

-Most non-POAO may enter through any port, however you must check that the port has the necessary facilities in place to handle the imported produce.
+Most non-POAO may enter through any port that can accept food or feed, however you must check that the port has the necessary facilities in place to manage the imported produce.
 Importers should contact the port or contact the local authority where the port is situated.

-These are products likely to be contaminated with aflatoxins (such as nuts), pesticides, Salmonella or radiocaesium.
+These are products likely to be contaminated with aflatoxins (such as nuts), pesticides, Salmonella or radiocaesium, for example.

 Importers should be aware that some products from specific countries are subject to emergency controls and can only enter the UK through designated border control posts (BCPs).